odan/odan.github.io/_posts/2019-02-26-generating-static-documentation-from-your-openapi.md

 ### Installation

-With widdershins you can produce static documentation from your OpenAPI 3.0 / Swagger 2.0 / AsyncAPI 1.x / Semoasa 0.1.0 definition.
+With widdershins you can produce a static documentation from your OpenAPI 3.0 / Swagger 2.0 / AsyncAPI 1.x / Semoasa 0.1.0 definition.

 To install widdershins run: